kelciatkinson/atlas-react-state-intro/README.md

 - Run `npm run dev` to start the dev server
 - Open `http://localhost:5173` in a browser

-### Dev Container

-There is a dev container preconfigured with Node 20 on linux.
-If you would like to use the dev container:

-- Install the [Dev Containers Plugin](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) for VS Code
-- Open the command pallet (Cntrl / Command + Shift + P) in VS Code
-- Select "Dev Container: Reopen in Container"

-For more information on using dev containers see this [tutorial](https://atlas-jswank.github.io/blog/dev-containers/) or the [official documentation](https://containers.dev/)

 ### Important Files/Folders

 - `index.html`: This is the html file that appears when the dev server starts up.